KPCOFGS/ArcGIS_Map_Copy/README.md

 ## Usage
 [Instructions on how to use the script](usage/usage.md)

+## Acknowledgement

+We would like to thank the following projects for their great work:

+   * This work is built upon the [ArcGIS API for Python](https://developers.arcgis.com/python/)

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE